Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Methods

 In the case of generation, the final output from the transformer blocks feeds two independent next token prediction heads operating over the space and time vocabularies.
 Each of which are represented by single linear layers.
-In the case of classification, we represent our output latent distributions through a single linear layer.
+The loss is then the linear combination of the Cross Entropy (CE) over both vocabularies.
+In the case of classification (sequence level prediction), we represent our output latent distributions through a single linear layer.
 This layer is fed through a traditional \textit{CLS} token format, in which we place this token at the start of each sequence.
+The loss is then given by traditional Binary Cross Entropy (BCE).
+Similarly, for filtering tasks (token level prediction), we represent the per-token latent distributions through a single linear layer operating element-wise.
+Given that the the signal to noise ratio is high, the class of noise is generally underrepresented.
+As a result, we use a focal-loss \cite{lin2017focal} with $\alpha = 0.75$ and $\gamma = 2$.
 A diagrammatic representation of our model is shown in Fig. \ref{fig:model}.

-In our current study, we deploy two separate generative models for the two classes, pions and kaons ($\pi$/K), as motivated by previous works and also their high degree of similarity as momentum increases.
-The latter requiring clear separation of their modes to provide high fidelity, and reliable simulation.
-We leave their combination under one model for future studies.